Time-periodic and stable patterns of a two-competing-species Keller-Segel chemotaxis model: effect of cellular growth

-\abstract We investigate the effect of cellular growth on the formation of time periodic and stable patterns in a two--competing species Keller--Segel chemotaxis model.
-Spatial profiles and time period of the oscillating patterns are obtained.
-We also investigate the stability of the periodic solutions and our result provides a selection mechanism of stable periodic mode.
-Another main result of this paper finds that cellular growth is responsible for the emergence and stabilization of these oscillating patterns observed in the chemotaxis models, where time--monotone Lyapunov functional is obtained for this $3\times3$ system in the absence of growth.
-Global existence to the system in 2D is obtained due to the existence and boundedness of this Lyapunov functional.
+\abstract This paper investigates the formation of time--periodic and stable patterns of a two--competing--species Keller--Segel chemotaxis model with a focus on the effect of cellular growth.
+We carry out rigorous Hopf bifurcation analysis to obtain the bifurcation values, spatial profiles and time period associated with these oscillating patterns.
+Moreover, the stability of the periodic solutions is investigated and it provides a selection mechanism of stable time--periodic mode which suggests that only large domains support the formation of these periodic patterns.
+Another main result of this paper reveals that cellular growth is responsible for the emergence and stabilization of the oscillating patterns observed in the $3\times3$ system, while the system admits a Lyapunov functional in the absence of cellular growth.
+Global existence and boundedness of the system in 2D are proved thanks to this Lyapunov functional.
 Finally, we provide some numerical simulations to illustrate and support our theoretical findings.